 Congratulations Dr Robyn Layton AO QC

 The award was presented by the Patron of Australian Woman Lawyers, Chief Justice of the Family Court of Australia the Hon.
-Diana Bryant OA AC, at the Gala Dinner of AWL’s 6th National Conference in Perth.
+Diana Bryant AO, at the Gala Dinner of AWL’s 6th National Conference in Perth.